-My experience confirms that addiction rehab can be a valuable and resourceful stop on the recovery journey, but it is only part of it.
+My experience confirms that addiction rehab can be a valuable stop on the recovery journey, but it is only part of it.
 Just like asthma or diabetes, addiction is a chronic disease.
 There is no cure for addiction.
 Recovery is ongoing and will have to be pursued for a lifetime.

 Here are some things that were helpful for me to consider:

 Sometimes employment prior to rehab was either nonexistent, highly stressful, or contributing to an unhealthy lifestyle (for example: a bartender at a nightclub).
-It was suggested to me to take a less stressful job and not return to the clubs or bars in their life after rehab.
+It was suggested to me to take a less stressful job and not return to the clubs or bars in life after rehab.

 Help & Service